Before you travel to Oahu to hang ten, make sure you know these ten tourist mistakes to avoid.

 Staying In Your Comfort Zone

-Try exotic cuisine, get up-close-and-personal with nature, or learn about Polynesian culture.
-Sitting on the beach in a straw hat is nice for a while, but take advantage of all the excitement Hawaii has to offer, too!
+Sitting on the beach in a straw hat is nice for a while, but take advantage of all the things to do in Hawaii Oahu has to offer, too!

-Pro Tip: Island hopping may be one of the best ways to see all there is to see in Hawaii!
+Pro Tip: Island hopping may be one of the best things to do in Oahu Hawaii!
 Familiarize yourself with the lay of the land first if you're thinking of doing so.
-If you're starting in Oahu, Maui, Molokai, Lanai, Kahoolawe, and Hawai'i (the Big Island) are to the right side of the island.
+For a mental map of Oahu, remember if you're starting in Oahu, Maui, Molokai, Lanai, Kahoolawe, and Hawai'i (the Big Island) are to the right side of the island.
 Kauai and Niihau are to the left.

 Forgetting the Essentials